besch/youtube-dubbing-server/ARCHITECTURE.md

     - If source subtitles need translation, the list of formatted sentences (from `format_subtitle_text_for_translation`) is translated in chunks.
     - This process uses the Gemini API (e.g., `gemini-1.5-flash-latest` model) for the actual translation task.

-## 5. Audio Segmenter Service (`audio-segmenter/`)

-- **REMOVED:** This service is no longer required.
-The new backend processing flow transcribes the entire audio file at once.
-Supabase Functions (`on-transcription-complete`, `on-translation-complete`) trigger TTS for individual sub-segments derived from the full transcription/translation.

-## 6. Communication Flow (Backend-Driven Processing - Full Transcription)
+## 5. Communication Flow (Backend-Driven Processing - Full Transcription)

 1.  **Mobile App -> Server API:** User selects video/language/voice -> `callServerAction('video/initiateVideoProcessingJob', { youtubeUrl, processingTargets: { 'es_nova': {...}, 'en_alloy': {...} } })`.
     - If a previous attempt for a specific language/voice combination resulted in a `failed` status, the mobile app can re-initiate by calling this action again with the same `processingTargets`.
 The server will then attempt to retry the failed target(s).